Kmchandan/Smart-Doctor-Appointment-Scheduler/README.md

 *.
 Doctor Profile Setup → Doctors enter their specialization and availability.

 *.
 Search & View Doctors → Patients filter doctors by specialty & location (using OpenStreetMap).

 *.
 Appointment Booking → Patients select a time slot and confirm the booking.

 *.
 Doctor approval → Doctors can accept or reject bookings.

-*.
-Offline Support → Patients can book and manage appointments even without an internet connection.

-*.
-Self-Hosted Video Calls → Jitsi Meet integration for remote consultations.

 ---